ambray/ASM-Course/asm_slides/introduction.rst

 .. code:: nasm

-	mov eax, 0x01      ; immediate - eax is now 1
+	mov rax, 0x01      ; immediate - rax is now 1
-	mov eax, ecx       ; register - eax now has a copy of ecx mov eax, [ebx]     ; memory - ebx is treated as a pointer mov eax, dword [ebx + 4] ; copying a double word (4 bytes)
+	mov rax, rcx       ; register - rax now has a copy of ecx mov rax, [rbx]     ; memory - rbx is treated as a pointer mov rax, qword [rbx + 8] ; copying a quad word (8 bytes)

 .. note::